insomnimus/seo-garbage/readme.md

 It is a work in progress.
 New sites will be added as I come across them.

 ## Add To UBlock-Origin
 Navigate to one of the links below.
+By default ublock will automatically update from this repository after subscription.

 All of these except "Block Access" will remove search results in the given search engine.